schalker-cn/healthcare-project/backend/network-settings/network-guide.md

       peer lifecycle chaincode install basic.tar.gz
     ```

-    - make sure the chaincode is installed on all orgs.
+    - make sure the chaincode is installed on all peers.
 Switch between orgs by modifying org environment variables in ~/.bashrc file.
 Also remember to apply the change with command **source ~/.bashrc**

 2. approve chaincode: